 The key to setting world records are batteries.
 Without the right batteries, nothing else matters.
 KillaJoule is powered with A123 Systems Nano-Phosphate lithium-ion batteries.
 The battery pack is built from 14 Ah battery cells.
 These high-power cells are used in hybrid cars.
-Four modules of 56 cells (2 cells in parallel, 28 in series) make up the battery pack of 375 V with a capacity of 10 kWh.
+Four modules of 56 cells (2 cells in parallel, 28 in series), and an additional module of 12 cells (2 cells in parallel and 6 in series) make up the battery pack of 400 V with a capacity of 10 kWh.
 The 300 lb (135 kg) battery pack can deliver over 400 HP.

 The bike has two identical battery packs that can be swapped in about 15 minutes.
-When we set a record, the four modules are swapped out for four fully charged modules to make the required record backup run within 2 hours.
+When we set a record, the five modules are swapped out for five fully charged modules to make the required record backup run within 2 hours.
 The batteries are recharged using a 12 kW Manzanita Micro charger, powered from a CumminsOnan quiet hybrid bio-diesel generator installed in our trailer.